Ski Patrollers: Become a cliff rescue expert.

 Directional Tones

-The Mammut Barryvox and Mammut Barryvox S include a feature called "acoustic search guidance" (Mammut used to call this "directional tones)."
+The Mammut Barryvox, Mammut Barryvox S, and Mammut Barryvox S2 include a feature called "acoustic search guidance" (Mammut used to call this "directional tones)."
 When enabled, the audio tone changes when the direction indicator changes.
 This reduces the need for you to stare at the direction indicator as you work your way toward your buried partner during the coarse search.

 Distance Indicators